ainhoaserna/UGSC-multilingual-sentiment/README.md

 Multilingual version of the User Gold Standard Corpus (UGSC) for evaluating cross-lingual sentiment analysis in sustainable urban mobility.
 # UGSC Multilingual Sentiment Dataset for Sustainable Mobility

-This repository contains the multilingual version of the User Gold Standard Corpus (UGSC), designed for evaluating cross-lingual sentiment classification models in the context of sustainable urban mobility.
+This repository contains the multilingual version of the **User Gold Standard Corpus (UGSC)**, designed for evaluating cross-lingual sentiment classification models in the context of sustainable urban mobility.

 ## Description

-The dataset supports research on zero-shot multilingual sentiment analysis and contributes to reproducibility and benchmarking in NLP applications involving user-generated transport reviews.

-It consists of sentence-aligned translations across five languages: English, Spanish, French, German, and Italian.
-It is based on a manually annotated English corpus and has been used to evaluate the performance of a pre-trained XLM-RoBERTa sentiment classifier in a zero-shot setting.
+The dataset supports research on **zero-shot multilingual sentiment analysis** using real-world user-generated content (UGC) from platforms like TripAdvisor.
+It is based on an English corpus manually annotated with sentiment polarity labels and includes sentence-aligned translations in:

+- 🇪🇸 Spanish
+- 🇫🇷 French
+- 🇩🇪 German
+- 🇮🇹 Italian

 ## Contents
-Contents
-* translated_versions/: Sentence-aligned translations of the English UGSC into four additional languages.
-* sentiment_predictions/: Model predictions (sentiment class and confidence) for each sentence and language.
-* sentiment_distribution_plot.png: Visualization of sentiment distribution per language.
-* README.md: Dataset structure, usage instructions, and citation information.
+- `translated_versions/` — Sentence-aligned corpora in five languages
+- `sentiment_predictions/` — Model outputs using XLM-RoBERTa (label + confidence)
+- `visualizations/` — Distribution plots and analysis figures
+- `README.md` — Description and instructions
+- `LICENSE` — Open data license (recommended: CC-BY-4.0)

 ## Keywords

 `Multilingual NLP`, `Sentiment Analysis`, `Sustainable Mobility`, `Zero-Shot Learning`, `Cross-Lingual Evaluation`, `User-Generated Content`, `NLP for Transport`

+## How to use

+1. Load any of the translated corpora from `translated_versions/`.
+2. Run inference using the `cardiffnlp/twitter-xlm-roberta-base-sentiment` model via HuggingFace.
+3. Compare predictions and confidence across languages.
+4. Use figures and plots for exploratory or benchmarking purposes.

 ## Citation

 Please cite the dataset as follows: